arijitray1993/SAT/README.md

 # choose the one you want
-CHECKPOINT_NAME = "array/sat-dynamic-13b" # trained on SAT dynnamic data (numbers used in ArXiV paper) CHECKPOINT_NAME = "array/sat-robopoint-13b" # trained on SAT dynamic + robopoint data (stronger and can also point in 2D)
+CHECKPOINT_NAME = "array/sat-dynamic-13b" # trained on SAT dynnamic data (numbers used in ArXiV paper)

 import models.model_interface as models from peft import LoraConfig, get_peft_model